 - 1. Pick up any phone or otherwise get an inside line dial tone. - 2.
-Enter the Cancel Forwarding sequence \ 3 - 3.
+Enter the Cancel Forwarding sequence [] - 3.
 Enter your extension number. - 4.
-If prompted, enter your password, or a password with administrator privileges. - 5.
-If your password was accepted, you will be notified that call-forwarding has been cancelled.
+If prompted, enter your password1, or a password with administrator privileges. - 5.
+If your password was accepted, you will be notified that call-forwarding has been cancelled. - 6.
+Hang up.

-1. You will not be asked for a password if you entered it to enable some other command and have not hung up since then.
+^{1.} You will not be asked for a password if you entered it to enable some other command and have not hung up since then.